Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • infectious origin (microbial, viral, fungal),

-• non-infectious (allergic, traumatic, cicatricial, as a result of the ingress of foreign bodies, as a result of irritation from sand or salts in the urine, stagnant, due to circulatory disorders in the pelvic region).
+• non-infectious (allergic, traumatic, scarring, as a result of exposure to foreign bodies, as a result of irritation from sand or salts in the urine, stagnant, due to poor circulation in the pelvic area).

-Usually, as a result of the influence of the primary factor, the secondary infection quickly attaches and the formation of secondary infectious urethritis.
+Usually, as a result of the influence of the primary factor, a secondary infection quickly attaches and the formation of a secondary infectious urethritis.

 Infectious urethritis is divided into two large groups:

-• specific, caused by sexually transmitted infections (gonorrhea, gardnerellosis, trichomoniasis),
+• specific, caused by infections that are sexually transmitted (gonorrhea, gardnerellosis, trichomoniasis),

-• nonspecific, caused by the intestinal or skin microflora (Escherichia coli, staphylococci, streptococci).
+• nonspecific, caused by intestinal or skin microflora (Escherichia coli, staphylococci, streptococci).

-Specific urethritis most often occurs in young people, from 18 to 30-40 years old, as a result of sexual intercourse with a patient, nonspecific urethritis can develop at any age.
+Specific urethritis most often occurs in young people, from 18 to 30-40 years old, as a result of sexual contact with a patient; nonspecific urethritis can develop at any age.

-Urethritis can occur explicitly and latently, depending on the strength of the immune system and the characteristics of the pathogen.
-The contributing factors are
+Urethritis can occur overtly or covertly, depending on the strength of the immune system and the characteristics of the pathogen.
+Predisposing factors are

 • violation of intimate hygiene,